strands-project/v4r_ros_wrappers/object_classifier/README.md

 , where *models_dir* is your training directory with the CAD models of the classes, *training_dir* is the directory containing the trained data (if they exist - otherwise they will be re-trained) and *topic* is the camera topic.

-The launch file also lets you choose which segmentation type you want to use.
-The *pcl_object_segmenter* segments objects on a table plane, whereby the highest plane parallel to the largest plane (usually the floor) is considered as table.
-On the contrary, the *object_rgb_segmenter* segments all objects within a distance *chop_z* from the camera.
-The segmentation takes a bit longer in this case.